A Promise from the President:

 As the father of six children, I deeply respect the sacrifices of parents to educate their children in the Christian Faith.
 Our primary work is to perfect this education in each student, not just during their four years here, but also in their future lives and vocations.
 Students will emerge from college with a unique experience in the Great Books and in God’s creation—but they will not be crippled by debt.

-Each Wyoming Catholic College student and his or her parents should contribute the maximum amount possible toward the cost of the student’s college education.
-This includes the student’s summer contribution and student savings, and the parent contribution.
+Each student and their parents should contribute as much as possible toward the cost of education.
+This includes contributions from the student’s summer earnings, personal savings, and parental support.

-Unless special circumstances exist, students are expected to accept a full work-study position before any additional need-based aid will be awarded.
+Unless there are exceptional circumstances, students are expected to participate in a full work-study position before receiving additional need-based aid.

-To meet the remaining financial need, the College may provide WCC grants.
+To address any remaining financial need, the College may provide WCC grants.
+These grants, funded by our generous benefactors, do not require repayment.

 FOLLOW THESE STEPS TO APPLY FOR FINANCIAL AID AT WYOMING CATHOLIC COLLEGE